AB Tasty’s note: this is a guest post by Sawaram Suthar, Head of Marketing atTagove.com, a live chat provider.

 All are worthy signs!
 Satisfaction is the highest for live chats and it only looks to be more promising in the upcoming years.
 Still, that says nothing of the outcomes of live chat on conversions and revenue.
 There are things that many people hate, like pop-up ads, that can actually increase the conversions.
 That’s why it’s important to put your live chat up to test through A/B testing to ensure the best customer service for your visitors.

 With A/B testing, you can divert groups of users to different versions and precisely measure the impact of live chat on conversions.
-You can assess your chat provider and check how they compare with their competitors, in addition to optimising the design and conditions of how the chat is triggered.
+You can assess your chat provider and check how they compare with their competitors, in addition to optimizing the design and conditions of how the chat is triggered.

 What are Your Live Chat Goals?